 How About You?

-Okay, so I’ve talked about the importance of outlining, three-act structure and the various format choices for writing your comic script.
-Oh, right, and I got a little passive-aggressive about the whole “tell a good story” thing…
+Okay, so we’ve talked about the importance of outlining, three-act structure and the various format choices for writing your comic script.

 But now it’s your turn to share!